zeroc-ice/ice/cpp/README.md

 to build.

-The solution provide a project for each Ice component and each component can be built separatelly.
+The solution provide a project for each Ice component and each component can be built separately.
 When you build a component its dependencies are built automatically.

 For Visual Studio 2019, Visual Studio 2017 and Visual Studio 2015, the solutions